How to Report Foreign Bank Accounts to the U.S. Treasury

 Be aware that the Foreign Bank Account Report is filed for each account-holder.
 Married couples either need to file separate reports or a single joint report.
 For accounts having multiple account-holders or persons with signature authority may have several persons or businesses reporting the same account on separate foreign bank account reports.

-What Types of Foreign Financial Accounts are Reportable?
+Types of Reportable Foreign Financial Accounts

 The following types of financial accounts would need to be reported on the Foreign Bank Account Report if you meet the filing requirement threshold:

 What types of bank accounts and financial accounts need to be reported to the Treasury is discussed in detail in 31 CFR Part 1010 and in the Treasury Department's explanation of their revisions to these regulations that were published on February 24, 2011, in the Federal Register (http://edocket.access.gpo.gov/2011/pdf/2011-4048.pdf).
-I refer you to that document for a very detailed analysis concerning what types of financial accounts are reportable.
+We refer you to that document for a very detailed analysis concerning what types of financial accounts are reportable.

 When to File